THE CODE OF CONDUCT OF OR CORPORATE SOCIAL RESPONSABILITY

 – of a reasonable value,

-– appropriate to the circumstances (e.g. It is unacceptable to give a present to a client immediately or after leading negotiations for a tender) and to the recipient’s situation (nationality, position, etc.),
+– appropriate to the circumstances (e.g. it is unacceptable to give a present to a client immediately or after negotiating a tender) and appropriate to the recipient’s situation (position, etc.),

-– received or offered in a professional context on behalf of LOHR,
+– received or offered in a professional context on behalf of a company in LOHR Group,

-– offered gifts must be paid by LOHR not by themselves,
+– gifts given must be paid for by a company in LOHR Group and not by the employee themselves,

-- invitations and gifts with a value greater than 50 euros must be recorded in a register provided for that purpose on the company intranet (Portail Lotus / Notre Société / RSE ou Portail Lotus / outils / Déclaration cadeaux et invitations).
-The instigator of the gift or invitation will be mentioned in the register.
-A manager must be informed for invitations and gifts with a value greater than 150 euros,
+- All invitations and gifts received must be recorded in a register provided for that purpose in the company’s Intranet (Lotus portal / Our Company / CSR or Lotus portal / tools / Declaration of gifts and invitations).
+The instigator of the gift or invitation will be mentioned in the register as well as the recipient.
+The line manager must also be informed.

-- for any question or if there is any doubt about the rules applicable in the matter, ask your line manager or the Human Resources Department for advice.
+- For any question or if there is any doubt about the rules applicable in the matter, ask your line manager, the Legal Department or the Human Resources Department for advice.

 One of our main suppliers contacts you.
-He wishes to invite you in the very near future to lunch in a luxury restaurant.
-His contract with Lohr maturing soon, he says that he “wishes to catch up with you regarding the prospects of its renewal”.
+They wish to invite you in the very near future to lunch in a luxury restaurant.
+As their contract with a company in LOHR Group is nearing its end, they say that they “want to catch up with you regarding the prospects of its renewal”.

-Such an invitation in terms of the selected location (a luxury restaurant) and current context (his contract renewal period) could potentially undermine the independence of your decision in the selection process of this business partner.
-To accept such an invitation could be contrary to the values and rules of conduct set by LOHR.
+Such an invitation in terms of the selected location (a luxury restaurant) and current context (their contract renewal period) could potentially undermine the independence of your decision in the selection process for this business partner.
+Accepting such an invitation is contrary to the values and rules of conduct set by LOHR Group.

 Therefore, you must:

-- • mention this exchange with your line manager and validate with him your acceptance or refusal.
+- Mention this exchange to your line manager and check with them if you can accept or refuse.

-- • In case of refusal: politely decline the invitation, explaining to this supplier that accepting his invitation would be contrary to the rules of conduct set by LOHR in this area.
-If necessary, you can also provide him with this Code of conduct to support your words.
+- In case of refusal: politely decline the invitation, explaining to this supplier that accepting their invitation would be contrary to the rules of conduct set by LOHR Group in this area.
+If necessary, you can also provide them with this Code of Conduct to support your response.

 Therefore, you must: